Empowering America's wounded veterans through the support of service dogs

 Why we do what we do

 Our Founder and Executive Director started Valor Service Dogs because of her husband, a combat wounded veteran with complete and permanent physical disabilities.
-She understands the real life challenges facing these wounded veterans and their families, and both she and her husband are committed to placing life-changing service dogs with veterans.
+She understands the real life challenges facing these wounded veterans and their families, and both she and her husband are committed to placing life-changing service dogs with American’s heroes.

 Based on a Congressional Research Service Report, between 2002 and 2012, over 100,000 service members deployed to Operation New Dawn, Operation Iraqi Freedom, and Operation Enduring Freedom were diagnosed with post-traumatic stress disorder, over 250,000 were diagnosed with a traumatic brain injury, and nearly 2,000 received wounds that required amputations.
 Through mobility and PTSD assistance, a service dog can help a wounded veteran live a more independent and fulfilling civilian life.